 Witnesses described the object as completely silent, 6 to 24 feet in diameter and dark gray in color.
 Several independent witnesses outside of the Airport also saw the object.
 One described a disc-shaped craft hovering over the Airport, which was "obviously not clouds."
 According to this witness, the object shot through the clouds at high velocity, leaving a clear blue hole in the cloud layer.
 The hole reportedly seemed to close itself shortly afterward.

 According to the Chicago Tribune's Jon Hilkevitch, "The disc was visible for approximately five minutes and was seen by close to a dozen United Airlines employees, ranging from pilots to supervisors, who heard chatter on the radio and raced out to view it."
 There is no CLEAR photographic or video evidence of the UFO.

 News sources report O'Hare UFO sighting.

-The FAA stance concludes that the sighting was caused by a weather phenomenon and that the agency would therefore not be investigating the incident.
-According to astronomer Mark Hammergren, weather conditions on the day of the sighting were right for a "hole-punch cloud", an unusual weather phenomenon which is often mistakenly attributed to unidentified flying objects.
+The FAA's stance concludes that the sighting was caused by a weather phenomenon and that the agency would not investigate the incident.
+According to astronomer Mark Hammergren, weather conditions on the day of the sighting were right for a "hole-punch cloud," an unusual weather phenomenon often mistakenly attributed to unidentified flying objects.

-On February 11, 2009, The History Channel aired an episode of the television show UFO Hunters with the title Aliens at the Airport in which they reviewed the incident.
+On February 11, 2009, The History Channel aired an episode of the television show UFO Hunters titled Aliens at the Airport, in which they reviewed the incident.